cmdli/mergesort/README.md

 # Mergesort

 Go implementation of parallel mergesort using streams.
 Unfortunately, not fast.

-All credit goes to William Morriss for teaching me this method of sorting using streams.
+Credit goes to William Morriss for teaching me this method of sorting using streams.